Showing posts with label cafe. Show all posts

 The Luray Valley Museum.

-We walked down to the Car and Carriage Museum, which has 140 cars, carriages, coaches, & costumes that date back to 1725.
+We walked down to the Car and Carriage Museum, which features 140 cars, carriages, coaches, & costumes dating back to 1725.

-Next, we went to The Luray Valley Museum, which housed Shenandoah Valley artifacts from the 1750s to 1920s.
+Next, we visited The Luray Valley Museum, which housed artifacts from the Shenandoah Valley dating back to the 1750s to the 1920s.

 Car and Carriage Museum